SimpoLab/unimi-dl/README.md

 #### Changed
 - The default behavior for downloading is now the interactive choice.
 For the previously default behavior use `-a`
 - IMPORTANT: the downloaded list now stores both the manifests and the video titles.
-The new format is not compatible with the old one, therefore you might have to delete `downloaded.json` (it resides in the same directory specified for `credentials.json` in `unimi-dl --help`)
+The new format is not compatible with the old one, therefore you might have to delete `downloaded.json` (it resides in the same directory specified for `credentials.json` in `unimi-dl --help`).
+In this case you may find useful using `--add-to-downloaded-only` for re-adding previously downloaded videos.